JustasDaugi/recipe-finder/README.md

 1. Clone the repository or download the zip file.

-2. Open the terminal in the project directory, recipe-finder-main.
+2. Navigate to the main project directory, recipe-finder-main.

 If your working with VS Code and module imports are not recognized, add the project directory in the system environment variables, giving it a name of PYTHONPATH and specifying the full path to the folder.